AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-49/acsd-58375-wrong-youtube-api-key-configuration-causes-an-error-when-adding-a-youtube-video-at-the-store-view-level.md

 <u>Actual results</u>:

-Error: "Video is not  shown due to the following reason: API key not valid.
-Please pass a valid API key."
+The following error is thrown: *Video is not  shown due to the following reason: API key not valid.
+Please pass a valid API key*.

 ## Apply the patch